Moss Park Armoury

 Moss Park Armoury is a Canadian Forces facility located at 130 Queen Street East in Toronto, Ontario, Canada.
 It is at the northeast corner of Jarvis Street and Queen Street East, in the neighbourhood of Moss Park.
 It currently hosts several units of the Primary Reserve.
 More than 600 soldiers and reservists train at Moss Park every week.

 It is located close to the downtown core and financial district, as well as several post-secondary institutions including the University of Toronto, Toronto Metropolitan University, and George Brown College.
 The Armoury is within a short walking distance of the Queen subway station.
 It is also accessible by the 501 Queen and 502 Downtowner streetcar routes.
 As a prominent military structure in downtown Toronto, it has been the site of a number of anti-war protests.

 Moss Park Armoury was constructed in the mid-1960s to house several of the regiments displaced by the demolition of the old Toronto Armories on University Avenue.
 It cost CA$2.1 million to construct.
 In the spring and fall of 2010, the armoury was renovated and the facade was replaced.
+In 2022 and 2023 and additional floor was added and the ventilation of the Drill Hall was improved.